ysthakur/CMSC320-Notes/Stats/Hypothesis and Inference.md

 ### Dicky-Fuller Test

-Used for checking if [time series](../Data%20Science/Time%20Series.md) are stationary
+Used for checking if [time series](../Data%20Science/Time%20Series.md) are stationary.
+More info on the time series page

 ## Errors